Ben Brading 3 min read

 Source: The Controlled Waste (England and Wales) Regulations 2012 – Schedule 1

-Commercial waste definition
+Commercial waste meaning

 Local councils do not provide a free waste collection service for commercial waste.